-Write to or email your MSPs and/or Scotland's Planning Minister about the need to save Scotland's wild land.
-See our suggested letter below.
+Write to or email your MSPs and/or Scotland's Planning Minister about the need to save Scotland's Wild Land.

-- If you live in Scotland - please write to your MSPs.
-Remember you have both a constituency MSP and regional MSPs - write to them all.
+- If you live in Scotland - write to your MSPs (both constituency and regional).
+The Local Government & Communities Committee (see membership here) particularly need to know that the public is concerned.
 Find out who your MSPs are here

-- Write to the Minister with responsibility for planning:- Kevin Stewart MSP, Minister for Local Government & Housing, Scottish Government, St. Andrews House, Regent Road, Edinburgh, EH1 3DG.
+- If you live outside Scotland and don’t have MSPs - write to the Minister for Local Government & Housing (responsible for planning in Scotland).
+Send your letter to:- Kevin Stewart MSP, Minister for Local Government & Housing, Scottish Government, St. Andrews House, Regent Road, Edinburgh, EH1 3DG.
 You can also email the Minister